Home Coming celebration in Mishkeegogamang

 Two of our volunteer construction men checking out the tepee

-True North Aboriginal Partnership works with a number of charities in response to needs in Ontario First Nations communi-ties.
-The organization seeks to develop new partnerships with the view of working together in the development of sustainable programs which will lead to a renewed sense of hope for the future for First Nations Communities.
-Since 2004, True North Aboriginal Partnership has worked alongside First Nations leaders to identify and support community development.
+True North Partnership works with several charities in response to the needs of Ontario First Nations communities.
+The organization seeks to develop new partnerships to develop sustainable programs, leading to a renewed sense of hope for the future of First Nations Communities.
+Since 2000, True North Partnership has worked alongside First Nations leaders to identify and support community development.

-True North Aboriginal Partnership is concerned for the wellbeing of First Nations families living in remote communities and their lack of adequate housing.
-Substandard fire protection results in a high level of deaths.
-Many homes are overcrowded with inadequate maintenance leading to increased risks to health and safety.
-True North Aboriginal partnership seeks to work with First Nations and reputable builders to develop sustainable housing leading to healthy living.
+True North Partnership is concerned for the well-being of First Nations families living in remote communities, and their lack of adequate housing—substandard fire protection results in a high level of deaths.
+Many homes are overcrowded and have inadequate maintenance, leading to increased risks to health and safety.
+True North Partnership seeks to work with First Nations and reputable builders to develop sustainable housing that leads to healthy living.

-True North Aboriginal Partnership seeks to work with the media to promote the value of building respectful relationships with First Nations communities, building an awareness with the people of Canada as to the challenges faced in those communities, and providing opportunities for people to respond to the recommen-dations of the Truth and Reconciliation Report.
-We believe that in responding to the report Canadians can begin the jour-ney of building true reconciliation and positive respectful relations with First Nations people.
+True North Partnership seeks to work with the media to promote the value of building respectful relationships with First Nations communities, building awareness with the people of Canada as to the challenges faced in those communities, and providing opportunities for people to respond to the Truth and Reconciliation Report recommendations.
+In responding to the report, Canadians can begin building reconciliation and positive, respectful relations with First Nations people.